sigruptor/arjhanwar.github.io/interviews/system_design/tradeoffs.md

 ## RDBMS vs Non-RDBMS (Key-Value store)
-3 params to consider
+5 params to consider
-1. Application code complexity
+1. Scalability
-2. Schema flexibility
+2. Performance
+3. Data Model Complexity/Schema flexibility (Application code complexity)
+4. Eventual Consistency
-3. Data Locality for Queries
+5. Data Locality for Queries

 ### RDBMS - SQL style
 Data Model is schema based e.g. Employee having attributes like address, designation (which could be separate schemas as well).
 And query model is primary key + secorndary key or a combination with filtering criterias (like where designation = VP).
 These models require